aKqir24/MC-Sky-Builder/README.md

 ![Screenshot_2024-08-10_19-22-46](https://github.com/user-attachments/assets/84079ede-8d6d-489f-beb2-c459c7aa0290)

 ### Instalation
-The program was only compiled and may not work in some systems, these the methods to get it running.
+The program was only compiled in windows 10 and may not work in some systems, these the methods to get it running.
 Also do not forget to install the dependencies when compiling from source.

 - **For Windows**
     - Just simply download the zip file from the [releases](https://github.com/aKqir24/MC-Sky-Builder/releases) and double click the `window.exe` to start the program.